ShubhamLokhande7/Data-Analysis-End-to-End-Project-/README.md

 # Data-Analysis-End-to-End-Project-

+- hotel:
+The datasets contains the booking information of two hotel.
+One of the hotels is a resort hotel and the other is a city hotel.

+City Hotel
+66%
+Resort Hotel
+34%
+- is_canceled:
+Value indicating if the booking was canceled (1) or not (0).

+- lead_time-
+Number of days that elapsed between the entering date of the booking into the PMS and the arrival date.

+- arrival_date_year-
+Year of arrival date

+- arrival_date_month-
+Month of arrival date with 12 categories: “January” to “December”

+- arrival_date_week_number-
+Week number of the arrival date

+- arrival_date_day_of_month-
+Day of the month of the arrival date

+- stays_in_week_nights-
+Number of week nights (Monday to Friday) the guest stayed or booked to stay at the hotel BO and BL/Calculated by counting the number of week nights

+- adults-
+Number of adults

 # Data Analysis Project Steps:
 1. Create a Problem Statement.
 2. Identify the data you want to analyze.